-For better understanding the Agile vs Waterfall concept, let’s talk about the Waterfall Project Management Methodology.
+For a better understanding of the Agile vs Waterfall concept, let’s talk about the Waterfall Project Management Methodology.

 What is the Waterfall Methodology?

-Waterfall is a liner sequential model in which the project work is completed sequentially in each phases.
+The waterfall is a linear sequential model in which the project work is completed sequentially in each phase.
 This means the predecessor phase ends and the successor phase starts just after.
-Waterfall is a straightforward methodology for project management which helps to perform progress measurement easily.
+The waterfall is a straightforward methodology for project management that helps to perform progress measurement easily.
 The testing phase takes place at the end of the development.
 The client or stakeholders are not too much involved compared with the agile methodology.

 - Each sequential phase has specific needs and deliverables.
-This makes easy to plan and manage.
+This makes it easy to plan and manage.

-- It suits best to the projects with well-defined scope and requirements.
+- It suits best for projects with well-defined scope and requirements.

 - It speeds up the deliveries of the project

 Limitations of Waterfall Methodology